formula1/domain-config-formatter/readme.md

   - inorder to change this default, you can set the  `defaultTarget`
 - no need to add the subject in the altnames, that is taken care of
   - You can just add wildcards and direct subdomains
-- we add localhost and all the machines ip addresses to the blacklist
+- we add localhost and 127.0.0.1 to the blacklist
   - This is so you don't run into infinite loops

 **Setting a Target**